MrDemonWolf/grav-mrdemonwolf/user/pages/03.work/aishazart/workShowcase.md

 title: Aishazart
 work_title: Aishazart
 work_name: aishazart
 workWhy: Before she was using Wix to showcase and take commisttions.
 She had a domain but never used it.
-Got her setup with hosing and a site based on WordPress so she could easyly add artwork to showcase in hopes to incase her client list.
+Got her setup with hosing and a site based on WordPress so she could easyly add artwork to showcase.
+In the end her buyers increase.
 workTechused: Bootstrap, WordPress, Font Awesome
 workTime: 'about a week'
 work_colors: colors.png